ReDI-School/fullstack_bootcamp/README.md

 ![Full Stack Bootcamp Banners](https://github.com/ReDI-School/fullstack_bootcamp/assets/51905839/36b1fd93-be54-4718-bde0-898c71d4c82c)

-> Here you can find an overview of the ReDI Full Stack bootcamp projects.
-The repo contains four projects which are at the core of this bootcamp.

-- Are you a new volunteer?
-Take a look at our [Volunteer Guide](https://github.com/ReDI-School/fullstack_bootcamp/tree/main/volunteers) for some practical tips on how to get started!
-- Are you a new student?
-Be sure to get started with our [Welcome Guide](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/welcome.md) to see how to prepare for your first session and beyond!

 ## The Bootcamp
 ReDI's Full Stack Bootcamp is a part-time (20 hours per week) bootcamp lasting for 18 weeks.
 It has a strong focus on front end and gives an introduction to back end elements.
 The goal is to support participants prepare for an internship in the industry.